HSF/hsf.github.io/organization/_posts/2019/2019-01-17-coordination.md

             rest for 2 topical presentations, leaving the last 20 minutes for an open discussion (e.g.: activities in 2019, community interests).
-      -  One spillover BoF slot
+      -  One spillover BoF slot.

 ## Activity and Working Group Updates
 General points:
   -  There is now a mailing list for all working group convenors
-      -  hsf-wg-convenors (at) googlegroups.com
+      -  hsf-wg-convenors (at) googlegroups.com.
-          -  This is postable by all (does anyone know how to restrict posting to members of other groups, like hsf-forum?)
+          -  This is postable by all (does anyone know how to restrict posting to members of other groups, like hsf-forum?).
       -  If you are involved in a WG and did not get an email then please let Graeme know.
       -  We will allow this group to be able to edit the